 Dysbiosis represents an imbalance in the normal microbial community within your body.
 Experiments show that in adults, the bacteria, viruses and eukaryotes populations stay relatively stable.
 However, this stability occurs only in healthy individuals and these populations can change with diet, disease, treatment and environmental effects.
 For example, gut viromes (an extension of viral genomes) have been shown to have >95% stability in their sequences over the course of a year in healthy individuals – however, these changes with alterations in an individual’s diet.

 The effect of diet on the gut microbiome

 - In mice models – shifting diet from low-fat, plant-polysaccharide rich to high-fat, high sugar (Westernized) diet able to change the bacterial content within a day (Turnbaugh et al., 2009 Science Translational Medicine)

 - In human studies – similar changes in gut microbiota observed within 24 hours (Wu et al, 2011 Science).

-In diet induced animal models of obesity there is a shift in dominant gut phyla with a decrease in Bacteroidetes and increase in Firmicutes.
-Similar results have been shown in human twin studies with decrease in Bacteroidetes but increase in Actinobacteria.
+In diet-induced animal models of obesity, there is a shift in dominant gut phyla with a decrease in Bacteroidetes and an increase in Firmicutes.
+Similar results have been shown in human twin studies with a decrease in Bacteroidetes but an increase in Actinobacteria.
 The shift between these two phyla results in increased capacity for increasing energy from food but also results in inflammatory responses.
 By altering the gut microbiota in animal models, this seems to be sufficient to induce obesity as a phenotype (Turnbaugh et al., 2006 and 2008).
-These data suggest that the gut microbiota is capable of not only responding to changes in diet but can also induce phenotypes such as obesity.
+These data suggest that the gut microbiota is capable of not only responding to changes in the diet but can also induce phenotypes such as obesity.